Skaytacium/Skaytacium/README.md

 - CLI > GUI.
 - Typescript, Python, C++, C# and most shell languages (Pwsh, Batch, Bash).
 - Vim is good, VSCode Insiders with slow extensions is better.
 - Windows can be used as a good development environment **without WSL**.
-But linux is better (finally).
+But linux is better (I use void).
 - Compile it yourself™ movement.
-(NO I DON'T USE GENTOO, I compiled the kernel myself.)
+(I am not a Gentoo user, I use void)

 ### What I do